QuentinRa/oneaudit/README.md

 ### LinkedIn OSINT

 You can use this module to get a list of LinkedIn profiles still working in the target company from their domain.
+This will automatically look them up.

 ```bash
 $ oneaudit socosint linkedin -d example.com -o results/linkedin.json